Cátia Batista (Nova SBE)

 The experimental research design allows measuring the impact of introducing mobile payment technology in rural areas on the magnitude and frequency of urban-rural transfers, while also examining substitution patterns in the use of different remittance channels and the motives potentially explaining this substitution – namely reduced transaction costs and increased trust in the remittance channel.

 Please find more information on the introduction of mobile money in rural Mozambique here and in this video.
-Preliminary results on the impact of mobile banking can be found in the working paper, the policy brief and the data set.
+Initial results on the impact of mobile banking can be found in the working paper, the policy brief and the data set.

 In July 2015, the Central Bank of Mozambique, the International Growth Center and NOVAFRICA jointly organized a conference on the innovations and challenges faced in promoting financial development in Mozambique.
 The event offered international researchers and local policy-makers the opportunity to discuss current initiatives and research projects that evaluate the impact of mobile money in rural areas and micro-enterprise development in the greater Maputo area.
 Please find more information on the speakers and program of the conference here.